-In 2021, the number of stops that were the result of a moving violation (those violations which are known to cause accidents and deaths on Minnesota roadways and are of the most concern to our community, as reflected in the number of complaints received by the department) have risen in each of these years respectively.
-Specifically, stops for moving violations have risen from 57% in 2017 to 83% in 2021.
+In 2023, the number of stops that were the result of a moving violation (those violations which are known to cause accidents and deaths on Minnesota roadways and are of the most concern to our community, as reflected in the number of complaints received by the department) have risen.
+Specifically, stops for moving violations have risen from 57% in 2017 to 72% in 2023.
 This is consistent with our Strategic Plan of a traffic safety approach to education and enforcement.

-Figure 6 - Traffic Stop by Type 2017-2021
+Figure 6 - Traffic Stop by Type 2017-2023